scarabel/Infinite-delay-2023/README.md

 The codes for the nonlinear examples are collected in:
 * "MC_beretta_breda_ext.m", which contains the MatCont continuation instructions to perform the bifurcation analysis of the system defined in "PS_beretta_breda.m"
-* "MC_blowflies_ext.m", which contains the MatCont continuation instructions to perform the bifurcation analysis of the system defined in "PS_blowflies.m"
+* "MC_blowflies_inf_ext.m", which contains the MatCont continuation instructions to perform the bifurcation analysis of the system defined in "PS_blowflies_inf_ext.m"

 The continuation requires the use of the package MatCont.